 - Age.
 More than 80 percent of pancreatic cancers develop in people between the ages of 60 and 80.

 - Race.
-African-Americans have a slightly higher risk than Caucasians.
+Black Americans have a higher risk than white Americans.

-Lifestyle factors can also increase the risk of pancreatic cancer.
-For example:
+Lifestyle factors can also increase the risk of pancreatic cancer:

-- Obesity raises the risk of pancreatic cancer by about 20 percent.
+- Obesity.
+Having obesity raises the risk of pancreatic cancer by about

-- Heavy exposure to chemicals used in the metalworking and dry-cleaning industries can raise your risk.
+- Heavy exposure to chemicals.
+Exposure to some chemicals used in the metalworking and dry-cleaning industries can raise your risk.

 As the cancer advances, signs and symptoms may include: